 The College has an active Student Consultative Committee / Comataidh Co-chomhairleachaidh nan Oileanach, which meets on a regular basis.
 There are regular consultative sessions with students and staff to develop collaborative actions for recruitment and promotion, and for improvements to student life at SMO.
-Students have been involved in our virtual open-week facebook sessions at the end of 2020, and will be involved in this year's Latha nan Tagraichean which is being held online in May 2021.
+Students were involved in our virtual open-week facebook sessions in session 2020-21, and also took part in Latha nan Tagraichean which was held online in May 2021.